maybebyte/anthesis/about-me.md

   to time that imperfection and setbacks are an immutable part of the human condition.
 Striving to be perfect is a form of self-sabotage.

-- Psychology has fascinated me for as long as I can remember.
-Ever since I was a kid, I've observed people because there's a lesson embedded in every interaction.
-Additionally, psychology in tandem with mindfulness helps me remember that even those most distant from my convictions are human and worthy of kindness.
+- Psychology has fascinated me for some time.
+I often end up people watching in situations that allow it because I find it interesting.
+  There are many lessons to be learned in observing others.

 - Writing is another pastime I hold dear.
 In particular, I like to teach through writing.
 I yearn to share my knowledge with others, and